TsarSPb/devops-school-git/Homework05_K8s/task_3/readme.md

       storageClassName: ""
 ```
 Generally, if the default `StorageClass` is defined in the cluster, the `storageClassName` is not required.
-There is one in `minikube`, but it still doesn't work
+~~There is one in `minikube`, but it still doesn't work~~
+Apparrently, it works.
+Not sure what was wrong dureing the initial attempts.
 ```
 k get storageclass
 > NAME                 PROVISIONER                RECLAIMPOLICY   VOLUMEBINDINGMODE   ALLOWVOLUMEEXPANSION   AGE